ttsJavaScriptAppDevelopmentSummer16/classNotes/Lesson 05 - Functions - Part 3.md

 //Pass a function into another. var sum = doMath(add, 1, 2);
 ```

+In the above example, `doMath` is a higher order function<br>
+*Higher Order Functions:*<br>
+	*- Take another function as an argument<br>or<br>*
+	*- Return a function*

+Additionally, `add` is considered a *callback function* (more on that later), because it has been passed as an argument to `doMath`

+More than likely, in your own development, you've already been using Higher Order Functions.
+Now you have a name for it!

 ### Filter
 Sometimes you want to filter a data set based on some criteria.
 The Array object supports a .filter function.
 It takes a filter function that returns a pass value of true or false.